Non-orientable branched coverings, $b$-Hurwitz numbers, and positivity for multiparametric Jack expansions

-Our main results also require us to define integral and coherent MONs. \begin{definition}[Integral MON, Coherent MON; see \cref{fig:niceMON}] A MON $\rho$ is \emph{integral} if $\rho(\bM,e)$ belongs to $\{1,b\}$ for any $\bM$ and $e$, and if the following is true: for every every pair $(\bM,e)$ which is in case (1)(b) of Definition~\ref{def:MON} and such that $\bM$ is orientable, we have $\rho(\bM,e)=1$ and $\rho(\tilde{\bM},\tilde{e})=b$, in the notation of Definition~\ref{def:MON}.
+Our main results also require us to define integral and coherent MONs. \begin{definition}[Integral MON, Coherent MON; see \cref{fig:niceMON}] A MON $\rho$ is \emph{integral} if $\rho(\bM,e)$ belongs to $\{1,b\}$ for any $\bM$ and $e$, and if the following is true: for every pair $(\bM,e)$ which is in case (1)(b) of Definition~\ref{def:MON} and such that $\bM$ is orientable, we have $\rho(\bM,e)=1$ and $\rho(\tilde{\bM},\tilde{e})=b$, in the notation of Definition~\ref{def:MON}.

 A MON $\rho$ is \emph{coherent} if for any colored map $\bM$, for any corner $c$ of $\bM$ of color $j$, and for any face $f$ of $\bM$ having an even number of corners of color $j+1$, the following is true.
-Choose an arbitrary orientation of $f$, and number $c_1,\dots,c_{2d}$ the corners of color $j+1$ in $f$.
+Choose an arbitrary orientation of $f$, and number $c_1,\dots,c_{2d}$ the corners of color $j+1$ in $f$ (these corners inherit the orientation of $f$).
 Also choose an arbitrary orientation for $c$.
 For $i\in [1..2d]$ let $e_i, \tilde{e}_i$ be the two possible edges connecting $c$ to $c_i$, where $e_i$ is the one that respect the corner orientations, and $\tilde{e}_i$ is its twist.
 Then for any $i$: